Eschatologue/CM_wiki/docs/class/monk/drunken.md

 > *Weave and Sway out of the Way of Attacks*

 The Way of the Drunken Master teaches its students to move with the jerky, unpredictable movements of a drunkard.
 A drunken master sways, tottering on unsteady feet, to present what seems like an incompetent combatant who proves frustrating to engage.
-The drunken master’s erratic stumbles conceal a carefully executed dance of blocks, parries, advances, attacks, and retreats.
+The drunken master's erratic stumbles conceal a carefully executed dance of blocks, parries, advances, attacks, and retreats.

 A drunken master often enjoys playing the fool to bring gladness to the despondent or to demonstrate humility to the arrogant, but when battle is joined, the drunken master can be a maddening, masterful foe.